0xZzZEN/AlgoVis/README.md

 # Program states
 <br>StartState - a starting state after execution.
 The croupier appearance
 <br>MenuState - a selection option for choosing data structures, particular algorithm, etc
-<br>LoadingState - transition between MenuState to the RandomState
+<br>LoadingState - transition from the MenuState to the PlayState
 <br>RandomState - a random event with a 33% chance, happening in the LoadingState
-<br>PlayState - visualization of the particular algorithm, with step by step approach
+<br>PlayState - a visualization of the particular algorithm, with step by step approach

 # Transition map